pytorch/pytorch/docs/cpp/source/index.rst

 .. warning::

-  At the moment, the C++ API should be considered "beta" stability; we may make major breaking changes to the backend in order to improvise the API, or in service of providing the Python interface to PyTorch, which is the our most stable and best supported interface.
+  At the moment, the C++ API should be considered "beta" stability; we may make major breaking changes to the backend in order to improve the API, or in service of providing the Python interface to PyTorch, which is our most stable and best supported interface.

 ATen